Leng-TT/INET3101-lab1.5/README.md

 - **Source Code:**

   Only the files that require code modification is submitted.
-However for the mallocofstructs file, I was not able to make it so you can input multiple words in the title, so if you want to add multiple words don't add a space or use -.
+However for the mallocofstructs file, I was not able to make it so you can input multiple words in the title, so if you want to add multiple words don't add a space or use - (Example: TheAmazingSpiderMan or The-Amazing-Spider-Man).